 Did Loki fake his death?
 How did Loki take the throne?
+Loki as king?!
 Where’s Odin now?
-What happened to to Heimdall?
+And what happened to to Heimdall?

 Between the fans on Tumblr venting their confusion, and the google search terms that come up daily on God of Mischief’s webstats, there’s a helluva lotta folk out there who really want to understand what the Hel was going on up in Asgard while Thor, Mjolnir and Malekith were busy playing inter-dimensional tag.